-Facebook is an extremely strong targeting tool that allows you to fine-tune your targeting and content strategy in order to engage with certain audiences.
+Facebook is an extremely strong targeting tool that allows you to fine-tune your targeting and content strategy to engage with certain audiences.

-Twitter is ideal for candidate conversations centered on trending themes, as well as for providing rapid replies and assistance to potential candidates.
+Twitter is ideal for candidate conversations centered on trending themes and providing rapid replies and assistance to potential candidates.

 Both YouTube and Instagram are employer branding powerhouses where you can display culture videos and photos to huge audiences.

 It’s critical to remember that every active social media outreach you undertake is linked to your company’s social media presence.
-This social presence, as well as the material you post, is directly related to your company branding.
+Your post material and social presence are directly related to your company branding.

-As a consequence, it’s important that you carefully select the employer brand material you’re disseminating through social media and your career site.
-Is it consistent with the message your recruiters are delivering in their direct outreach?
+Consequently, it’s important that you carefully select the employer brand material you’re disseminating through social media and your career site.
+For example, is it consistent with the message your recruiters are delivering in their direct outreach?
 If not, it’s time to rethink and improve your workplace branding material.

-Being present in your company’s key dialogues is a wonderful strategy to get your company noticed by your target demographic.
+Being present in your company’s critical dialogues is a great strategy to get your company noticed by your target demographic.

-Encourage your hiring managers and social media experts to aggressively search for interesting conversations and popular themes.
-Participate in such dialogues and add value to the participants.
-This would keep your company at the forefront of people’s minds and demonstrate that you’re involved in your online community.
+Encourage your hiring managers and social media experts to search for interesting conversations and popular themes aggressively.
+Then, participate in such dialogues and add value to the participants.
+It would keep your company at the forefront of people’s minds and demonstrate that you’re involved in your online community.

 Of course, the appropriate social media recruitment tools make all of the above recommendations much easier.

-Here is a list of the most popular social recruitment tools available today, as well as an explanation of how to utilize them.
+Here is a list of the most popular social recruitment tools available today and an explanation of how to utilize them.

 - With Facebook Ads, you can specifically target specialized prospects.
 Post-employment advertisements on Facebook Marketplace to specific geographic areas.
 Find people using Facebook Graph Search based on certain qualities discovered in a user’s profile.

-- Share pictures and videos that highlight your employer brand.
+- Share pictures and videos that highlight your employer’s brand.
 Promote specialized candidates with hyper-targeted videos.

 - To identify specialized candidates, use Twitter Advanced Search.
-Join important industry conversations by using hashtags and viral trends.
+Then, join important industry conversations by using hashtags and viral trends.

 - Social media management platforms.
 Sync social network accounts to simplify and standardize content distribution.
-Posts may be scheduled, and responses can be automated.
+Posts may be scheduled and can automate responses.
 Activate chatbots to give after-hours help.

 - Create a playlist of employer branding videos that highlight your personality.
 YouTube advertising can help you reach a wider audience for your videos.
-Improve the searchability of your video descriptions and subtitles.
+Also, improve the searchability of your video descriptions and subtitles.

 As you can see, the opportunities for social recruitment are virtually limitless.
 As the workforce shifts toward digital native generations such as Millenials and Gen Y, these approaches are primed to become the major ways recruiters connect with applicants.
 If you haven’t already, now is the moment to include social recruitment into your hiring tactics.

 Don’t underestimate your people’s power.
 People follow people, so use employee recommendation systems to locate fresh and suitable applicants.
-They understand the jobs and the corporate culture, as well as the sort of applicant that would be a good fit.
+They understand the jobs and the corporate culture and the sort of applicant that would be a good fit.

-However, make sure they understand your social media policy—a happy workforce maybe your best supporters, but those who do not follow your brand rules can cast a negative light on your company’s brand and operations.
+However, make sure they understand your social media policy—a happy workforce may be your best supporters.
+Still, those who do not follow your brand rules can negatively affect your company’s brand and operations.

-Sharing job advertisements, corporate posts, or publishing their own material of company events and news can broaden your reach and potentially reach the right people.
+Sharing job advertisements, corporate posts, or publishing material of company events and news can broaden your reach and potentially reach the right people.

 So, those were your social media recruitment tips, but we won’t conclude it without giving a final tip.
-Yes, social media recruitment is an awesome tactic, but remember, you shouldn’t neglect the traditional way of finding candidates at the same time.
+Social media recruitment is an awesome tactic, but you shouldn’t neglect the traditional way of finding candidates simultaneously.